 With Valentines Day quickly approaching my thoughts turn to chocolate!
-Well that’s not really a surprise, my thoughts turn to chocolate quite often, and not just because I like chocolate.
+Well, that’s not really a surprise, my thoughts turn to chocolate quite often, and not just because I like chocolate.

 I haven’t gotten to be this old to know that there’s a special relationship between women and chocolate.
-I’ve also learned that “Chocolate has charms that soothe a savage breast” ( and no I didn’t make that phrase up, that’s actually how it was written by William Congreve in 1697….except I switched Music for Chocolate)
+I’ve also learned that “Chocolate has charms that soothe a savage breast” ( and no, I didn’t make that phrase up, that’s actually how it was written by William Congreve in 1697….except I switched Music for Chocolate)

-Anyway lets get back to Valentine’s Day and Chocolate, and more importantly Chocolate Ganache Truffles!
+Anyway, let’s get back to Valentine’s Day and Chocolate, and more importantly Chocolate Ganache Truffles!

 Truffles can be made flavored with your favorite liqueur and even stuffed with another flavored chocolate, fruit or nut.
 You can roll them in cocoa, or as I have ground salted pistachios for a salty-sweet experience.

 Since I was melting chocolate I thought I’d have some fun with the fruit I had in the house.

 When it comes to food and chocolate, just about any fruit can find it’s way into a bowl of melted chocolate.
 My favorites are strawberries and pineapple.
 But you can dip most fruits as long they’re big enough and sturdy enough.
 I wouldn’t dip raspberries because they’re too fragile and watermelon would be challenging because of the high water content.

 The amount of liquid in the fruit has a lot to do with how it will hold up to chocolate.
 Also, some fruits just won’t hold up very long when dipped.